Resources for Finding Housing

 Bring Only What You Need

-- If you do not have an apartment secured for your arrival or are traveling long distances or from overseas, you may want to limit the items you bring with you initially.
-Bringing only the essentials will make it easier for you to get through the airport or transport items from the airport to your hotel.
+• If you do not have an apartment secured for your arrival or are traveling long distances or from overseas, you may want to limit the items you bring with you initially.
+Bringing only the essentials will make it easier for you to travel.